KateChantha/waggle-bee/README.md

 }

 ```
-Style sheet is located in /public/nprogress.css
+Progress bar style sheet is located in /public/nprogress.css